bpt26/usher_wiki/docs/source/matUtils.rst

 `matUtils introduce` is used aid the analysis of the number of new introductions of the virus genome into a geographic region. `matUtils introduce` can calculate the association index (Wang et al. 2001) or the maximum monophyletic clade size statistic (Salemi et al. 2005; Parker et al. 2008) for arbitrary sets of samples, and also uses a new heuristic (currently experimental and described below) for estimating the points of introduction.

-It requires a two-column tsv as input alongside the protobuf containing names of samples and associated regions.
+It requires a two-column tsv as input alongside the protobuf containing names of samples and associated regions in the first and second columns respectively.
 Multiple regions can be processed simultaneously; in this mode, introduction points will be checked for whether they have significant support for originating from another input region.

 An example workflow for inferring and visualizing geographic introductions can be found :ref:`here <introduce-tutorial>`.